jermp/pthash/README.md

 For instance, search engines and databases typically use minimal perfect hash functions to quickly assign identifiers to static sets of variable-length keys such as strings.
 The challenge is to design an algorithm which is efficient in three different aspects: time to find *f* (construction time), time to evaluate *f* on a key of *S* (lookup time), and space of representation for *f*.

-PTHash is one such algorithm.
+PTHash and PHOBIC are two such algorithms.

 The following guide is meant to provide a brief overview of the library by illustrating its functionalities through some examples.